Phonics and Early Reading

 Many activities take place which promote pre-reading skills.
 Children become aware of print in their environment and begin to match pictures and words.
 Language comprehension is developed by talking and reading to the children and opportunities are identified across the curriculum to extend their knowledge and vocabulary.
 Initially, as children learn to read, they are given a picture book with no words with the intention that they will share the book and take part in a conversation generated by the pictures.
 Gradually, as the children’s knowledge of letters and sounds develop they begin to phonetically decode words.

 Our guided reading books are fully decodable and are organised into Phonics Phases.
-The Year 1 class has a daily guided reading session.
-Throughout the week the children will read the same text on four consecutive days.
-Each session has a different focus to develop the skills of prediction, decoding, comprehension, inference and prosody.
-This book is then sent home so that their reading is practised and reinforced at home.
+Year 1 and Year 2 follow the Three Day Early Reading Cycle.
+The children will read the same text on three consecutive days with the same adult.
+Each session has a different focus to develop the skills of decoding, prosody and comprehension.
+This book is then sent home so that their reading is practised, reinforced and celebrated at home.
 Children are able to take an additional free choice book home, which exposes them to phonics beyond their phase to share and read for pleasure.
 In Autumn 2 the children in Reception Class will also follow this guided reading timetable.

 Reception Class learn to form letters correctly through planned sessions linked to the letter formation patter as part of the Sound!
 Start Phonics for Letters and Sounds.
 To further support the children’s acquisition of phonic knowledge the children are taught to join the letters in digraphs.
 Year 1 and Year 2 use Nelson precursive font handwriting resources that further support the teaching of lowercase and capital letters, with clear start and finish points.